mui/mui-x/docs/data/charts/axis/axis.md

 - `'band'`: Split the axis in equal band.
 Mostly used for bar charts.
 - `'linear'`, `'log'`, `'sqrt'`: Map numerical values to the space available for the chart. `'linear'` is the default behavior.
-- `'time'`, `'utc'`: Map javascript `Date()` object to the space available for the chart.
+- `'time'`, `'utc'`: Map JavaScript `Date()` object to the space available for the chart.

 ### Axis data

-The axis definition object also includes a `data` properties.
+The axis definition object also includes a `data` property.
 Which expects an array of value coherent with the `scaleName`:

 - For `'linear'`, `'log'`, or `'sqrt'` it should contain numerical values
 - For `'time'` or `'utc'` it should contain `Date()` objects
 - For `'band'` it can contain `string`, or numerical values

-Moreover, some series types require specific axis types:
+Some series types also require specific axis attributes:

-- line plots require a x-axis to have `data` provided
+- line plots require an `xAxis` to have `data` provided
-- bar blots require a x-axis with `scaleName='band'` and some `data` provided.
+- bar plots require an `xAxis` with `scaleName='band'` and some `data` provided.

 ### Axis sub domain

-By default, the axis domain is computed such that all your data are visible.
+By default, the axis domain is computed such that all your data is visible.
-To show a specific range of values, you can provide properties `min` and/or `max` to axis definitions.
+To show a specific range of values, you can provide properties `min` and/or `max` to the axis definition.

 ```js
 xAxis={[